 The tweets and users engaging #RacistJoe-related content

-The first image, Figure 1, shows the network as it was on November 12, still a growing network.
-As the number of nodes—here those are Twitter users—increases, we expect the importance of any single user to decline.
+The first image, Figure 1, shows the network as it was on November 12, still growing.
+As the number of nodes—here, those are Twitter users—increases, we expect the importance of any single user to decline.
 Figure 1 shows the hashtag network with influencers colored magenta.
 Influencers are the most influential nodes, meaning that together the count of those nodes and the nodes connected to those nodes is maximized.
 Put another way, these are well-connected users who can exert influence on others.

 For more about identifying influencers, read Heuristic for Network Coverage Optimization Applied in Finding Organizational Change Agents.

 We identified the influencers at this early stage (November 12) because we expect in an organic network that the importance of any single node should decline as the network size increases.
 On November 12, there were a little over 2000 nodes.
 We can see key tweets are larger because they have more incoming links (indegree), which may reflect retweets, likes, or quotes.